PhotonVision/photonvision-docs/source/docs/troubleshooting/common-errors.rst

 Common Issues / Questions
 =========================

 This page will grow as needed in order to cover commonly seen issues by teams.
-If this page doesn't help you and you need further assistance, feel free to :ref: `Contact Us <docs/index: Contact Us>`_.
+If this page doesn't help you and you need further assistance, feel free to :ref: `Contact Us <docs/index:Contact Us>`_.

 Known Issues
 ------------